AKEric/skinner/README.md

 * Based on your version of Maya, these Python packages available on Maya’s Python’s ```sys.path``` for import:
   * [Numpy](https://numpy.org/)
     * Imporant note:  The .sknr files are tied to the major version of numpy used:  Broadly, 1.x is still primarily used by Maya (at least up to Maya 2025).
 But if numpy 2.x was used to save .sknr files, they'd be incompatible with a Maya running numpy 1.x.
+    * As of Maya 2025, Maya ships with it's own version of numpy, and won't need installed, per the below instructions.
+    * If, in the Maya Script Editor (Python tab) you can run this code without error, you can skip this install step below:
+       * import numpy as np
   * [Scipy](https://scipy.org/)
   * By default they will be missing, so presume they need installed.